Diffusive Limits for Adaptive MCMC for Normal Target densities

-This paper is arranged as follows.
-Section \ref{definition} contains the definition of the AMCMC and briefly mentions the diffusion approximation procedure done in \cite{Basak}.
-Section \ref{Main} contains the main result (Theorem \ref{main theorem}) of this paper, i.e., existence of the invariant distribution of the process along with the identification of the target distribution.
-The various subsections of Section \ref{Main} contributes to the proof of Theorem \ref{main theorem}.
-In \ref{section tight} we show that the process is tight.
-This combined with the hypoelliptic condition in \ref{hypoelliptic} shows that the process admits a smooth invariant distributon.
+The paper is arranged as follows.
+Section \ref{definition} contains the definition of the AMCMC and briefly mentions the diffusion approximation procedure done in \citep{Basak}.
+Section \ref{Main} contains the main result (Theorem \ref{main Theorem}) of this paper, i.e., existence of the invariant distribution of the process along with the identification of the target distribution.
+The various subsections of Section \ref{Main} contributes to the proof of Theorem \ref{main Theorem}.
+In Section \ref{section tight} we show that the process is tight.
+This combined with the hypoelliptic condition in Section \ref{hypoelliptic} shows that the process admits a smooth invariant distribution.
 After establishing moment conditions of the variables under consideration in Section \ref{momentx} and Section \ref{timeave}, identification of the target distribution is proved in Section \ref{steins}.
-We end with some concluding remarks in \ref{conclusion}.
+We end with some pointers towards the future direction in Section \ref{conclusion}.